Skip to content

 )

-# ... then reference "refusal_lines" from a CannedResponse node
+# Reference "refusal_lines" from a CannedResponse node

 # via the `string_storage` param.